Who can use this feature?

 File and folder actions

-To learn more about files and folder actions, check this article
+To learn more about file and folder actions, check this article.

-Once you choose it - you'll be prompted to select whether you want everyone to see the folder or only selected users.
-You can further restrict the folder so that only specific teams or people have access to it.
+You can restrict the folder so that only specific teams or people can access it.
 The folder will not appear for the rest of the people on that matter or contract.

 Note that the people picker will only let you select users who are current members of the matter/contract.
-If they are not, it will indicate that the user is unavailable for selection due to non-membership.
+If they are not, it will show No results.

-When a folder is marked as private, you'll see this lock icon next to the folder, so you will know it has been restricted.
+When a folder is marked as restricted, you'll see this lock icon next to it, indicating that it has been restricted.

-For more information about private folders, click here.
+For more information about restricted folders, click here.